DaniloP85/find-Gifs/README.md

     3.2 the file `flutter_tools.stamp` must be removed

-    3.3 In `chrome.dart` look for `'--disable-extensions',` add a line after this one, on this new line add `'--disable-web-security',`
+    3.3 In `chrome.dart` look for `'--disable-extensions',` add a line after this, on this new line add `'--disable-web-security',`

 ## Authors